 - Acquire pre-approval on a mortgage loan prior to making an offer on a house.
 You really do need to be sure you can afford the house you desire.

-- Shop around for the best mortgage you can find.
+- Shop around for the best mortgage you can find before buying a home in Canada.
 You do not have to automatically select the bank where you opened your first chequing account many years ago.

 - Understand your other financial commitments.
 The bank will tell you the maximum you can afford according to their lending models but the reality is houses have numerous costs associated with them.
 It is smart to err on the side of caution and not borrow the maximum.